-Evaluation and feedback is integral to the function and sustainability of the PDS Lived Experience Advisory Panel (LEAP or 'the panel').
+Evaluation and feedback is integral to the function and sustainability of the PDS Lived Experience Advisory Panel (shortened to 'the PDS panel' or 'the panel').
 The panel has been evaluated twice through anonymous surveys.
 The evaluations aim to understand how panelists feel about the panel structure, their satisfaction as an independent consultant, how they feel the panel is impacting the community, and how they feel the panel has impacted their personal and professional lives.